Convergence analysis of GMRES applied to Helmholtz problems near resonances: GMRES

 From the GMRES optimality property~\eqref{eq:minResidual} at iteration \( l + m \), we have:

 In particular, using \( \tilde{p}_{l+m} \) yields:

 Taking the minimum over all \( q_m \in \mathcal{P}_m^1 \) completes the proof. \end{proof}

-\cref{lem:convergenceBound} provides a general convergence estimate based on the positions of the HR values relative to the eigenvalues.
+\Cref{lem:convergenceBound} provides a general residual estimate based on the positions of the HR values relative to the eigenvalues.
 To make this bound more explicit and interpretable, we now use the eigendecomposition of $\mathbf{A}$ to express the norm \( q_m(\mathbf{A}) s_J^l(\mathbf{A}) \) in spectral terms.
-This leads to our first main result, which quantifies the effect of the remaining eigenvalues—those not approximated by HR values—on the convergence behavior.
+This leads to our first main result, which quantifies the effect of the remaining eigenvalues—those not approximated by HR values—on the residual evolution.